How to Get Rid of Baby Roaches: Kitchen & Bathroom

 Clear Food Remains and Debris

 Not cleaning the organic food waste and debris that falls on the floors is a major attraction for baby roaches.
 Fallen food under the table, sofa, or bed, should be cleaned immediately without any trace.
+This can be a great diet for these pests.

 Apart from this, make sure that the garbage bin and the area around it are also cleaned regularly.
 Garbage bins are the favourite areas for cockroaches and so it is highly recommended to clean the bin and the surroundings regularly.